Madhumitha282002/MATLAB_203/README.md

 # MATLAB_203: Automatic Video Object Segmentation Framework

 **MATLAB_203** is a comprehensive solution for automatic video object segmentation, built for seamless integration with MATLAB’s Video Labeler App.
-It incorporates multiple advanced techniques—including optical flow, adaptive modeling, superpixels, and optional deep learning—to deliver accurate and efficient video segmentation across a wide range of object categories.
+It incorporates multiple advanced techniques including optical flow, adaptive modeling, superpixels, and optional deep learning to deliver accurate and efficient video segmentation across a wide range of object categories.

 ---